sohammirajkar/Horse-Store/README.md

 ## Repository

-You can find the repository [here](https://github.com/sohammirajkar/Horse_Store.git).
+You can find the repository [here](https://github.com/sohammirajkar/Horse-Store.git).

 Feel free to explore, learn, and contribute!
 Happy coding! 🐴🚀

 # Horse_Store
+# horse-store